Tramshed, Cardiff: 2010s redevelopment

 In the Spring of 2013 the council's vehicle maintenance centre moved to a new location and the old buildings were put on the market.
 Several options were being considered for its future use.
 In November 2014 Cardiff Council revealed they were in "advanced negotiations" with a buyer to transform the buildings into an arts centre which would include a gallery, dance studios, work units and conference facilities.
 The developers, TShed, put their proposals forward for planning approval in March 2015.
 The architects were Ellis Williams Architects (who had previously redesigned a flour mill to become the Baltic Centre for Contemporary Art in Newcastle).
 An open day was held for the public to consult the plans.
 Plans included a 1000-person capacity music venue and possibly a micro-brewery.

 The first element of the transformation, the 1,000 capacity music venue opened in late October 2015, though the first scheduled concert (UB40) on 24 October had to be moved to Cardiff University Students Union because of a delay in completion.

 Tramshed and its business hub, Tramshed Tech, were officially opened by Wales' First Minister, Carwyn Jones, in September 2016.

+Changing operators

+From 2016 to 2019, Tramshed as a music venue was run by independent promoters Dan Ickowitz-Seidler and Richard Buck, under their company - the MJR Group.
+In 2019, their company was acquired by the Australian music industry giant TEG, which also acquired the operation of Tramshed and other venues run by the MJR Group.

+Seidler and Buck went on to found a new company, Propaganda Independent Venues, which reacquired Tramshed in November 2025.
+The new management company has pledged commitments to the grassroots music scene, including by providing better support for independent performers and implementing a fair ticketing model.
+The new operating company also plans to create opportunities for smaller, local acts to perform in opening slots for more established performers at the venue.

+Notable gigs

+Since opening its door, the Tramshed has hosted a number of well-known acts.
+Some notable acts include: